Am I Suited for Online Learning?

 - I do not have the time to commute to classes and find parking on-campus.

 - There are no traditional colleges or universities located in my area that have the kind of degree or certification that I need.

 - I am able to learn and retain information from reading as equally as I can from listening to students talk in class.

-- The topic I want to study is offered via distance learning or online course.
+- The topic I want to study is offered via online school.

 - I would like my learning experience to focus on me rather than my instructor's lectures.

-- I am interested in some of the potential advantages of distance learning.
+- I am interested in some of the potential advantages of online learning.

 - An online course or degree program in my field would be accepted or respected.

-If you agreed with more than half of the statements above, then distance learning might be a great option for you to further your education.
+If you agreed with more than half of the statements above, then online learning might be a great option for you to further your education.